 The University you have chosen will apply for your visa for you.
 This process starts once you confirm your place at Holland International Study Centre and usually takes about four to six weeks.
 Below is a guide to the student visa application process.

 Most students who live outside the European Economic Area (EEA) or Switzerland need a visa to study in Holland.
 Your chosen university will start the application process for you when you enrol on a programme with the International Study Centre.

 Visas for all Foundation students will be applied for in the summer.

 To enter Holland, you need an MVV (Provisional Residence Permit) visa, which is a sticker in your passport.

 When your visa application is approved by the IND, you can make an appointment at the Dutch Embassy or Consulate General in order to collect your MVV.

 You need to collect your MVV from an Embassy within three months of your application being approved.

 Your MVV it is valid for three months only.
 It is not possible to extend the validity of your MVV.

-When you go to the embassy for collecting your MVV visa, your fingerprints and photo will be taken and sent to the IND for the production of your residence permit card.
-Shortly after your arrival you can pick up your residence permit card at a local IND office.
-The Holland International Study Centre will provide you with more information once you are in Holland.
+Anyone planning to stay in Holland for more than three months needs to have a residence permit.
+When you go to the embassy to collect your MVV visa, your fingerprints and photo will be taken and sent to the IND for the production of your residence permit card.

 The residence permit card will be valid for the total duration of your degree or exchange programme plus three more months.
 This means it is valid from the start of the International Foundation Year, plus your chosen studies after.
 It is not necessary to return to your home country in between or extend the visa manually.